 Open for nearly three decades Le Cafe du Marche has become renowned as an atmospheric and bon vivant French restaurant in the heart of Smithfield with live jazz in the evenings.

-The Café is the main restaurant on the ground floor, upstairs we also have Le Grenier and Le Rendez-Vous , our recently re-opened coffee shop and restaurant, is around the corner.
+The Café is the main restaurant on the ground floor.
+Our upstairs dining room Le Grenier is available for private hire.

 Smithfield and Charterhouse Square are so steeped in history, it is only fitting that le Café du Marché is one of the area’s oldest eating establishments, opening its doors one summer in 1986 by Charlie Graham-Wood.